knpuniversity/ansible/knpu/ansistrano/multiple-servers.md

 deploy, that timestamp will be different on earlier servers versus later servers.
 For our app, that's no problem!
-But, if you used the directory name as part of some cache keys - like many apps do - then this *would* be a problem: different servers would using different cache keys to get the same data.
+But, if you used the directory name as part of some cache keys - like many apps do - then this *would* be a problem: different servers would be using different cache keys to get the same data.

 In the Ansistrano docs, if you search for "serial", they mention this.
 By setting a variable, you can control the release directory name and make sure it's the same